GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex6_initial_binning.md

     |`-@`|Number of threads to use for sorting and compressing|
     |`-o`|Output file name.
 When we specify the *bam* extension `samtools` automatically compresses the output|

+!!! failure "Do not open a `.bam` file, your terminal might crash!"

 Compressing the file to the *bam* format is an important step as when working with real data *sam* files can be massive and our storage capacity on NeSI is limited.
 It is also helpful to sort the mapping information so that reads mapped to a contig are listed in order of their start position.
 For example

 <section markdown="1" style="display: flex;">